microsoft/table-transformer/README.md

 > conda activate tables-detr

 ## Training
-There's 2 tasks in this dataset.
+The code trains models for 2 different table extraction tasks:

 1. Table Detection: Detecting tables in pdf page images
 2. Table Structure Recognition: Detection of table structures

-For Detailed description, please refer to the paper.
+For a detailed description of these tasks and the models, please refer to the paper.

-Sample training commands look like the below:
+Sample training commands:

 > cd src